Axion Mixing in the String Axiverse: Axion mass mixing in the string axiverse

-In contrast to section~\ref{sec_axion_mass_mixing_1+2_isotropic}, the decay constants of the two ALPs presented here exhibit a variation, with one being smaller and the other being larger than those of the QCD axion.
+In contrast to section~\ref{sec_axion_mass_mixing_1+2_isotropic}, the decay constants of the two ALPs presented here exhibit a variation, with one being smaller and the other larger than that of the QCD axion.
 Therefore, in this scenario, we consider the mixing involving either the QCD axion and the ALP $A_1$, or the QCD axion and the ALP $A_2$, rather than considering both simultaneously as was done in section~\ref{sec_axion_mass_mixing_1+2_isotropic}.
-That is to say, in this case, the $1+2$ mixing scenario will transform into the $1+1$ mixing scenario.
+That is to say, in this case, the $1+2$ mixing scenario effectively reduces to the $1+1$ mixing scenario.

 \paragraph{Light QCD axion scenario}

 Here, we first consider the mixing of the QCD axion and the ALP $A_1$, with their decay constants